 Students are increasingly choosing to study online, and the trend has increased significantly during the pandemic.
-One reason for this growth can be attributed to the flexibility offered by online programs, which allows students to study and work at the same time.
+One reason for this growth can be attributed to the flexibility offered by online classes and programs, which allows students to study and work at the same time.
 Many of these online programs are very affordable, which means that students graduate with little or no college debt, especially if they are working.
 However, just like traditional colleges, online colleges have policies and rules that students have to follow.
 If you are considering an online college, do thorough research and find out as much as you can about the college and how do online classes work.

 How do online classes work: Is online college right for me?

 One of the very first questions to ask is whether an online college is right for you.
 Different students have different career goals and come from diverse backgrounds.
 That means their needs from an educational institute will differ as well.
-The one-size-fits-all solution may not suit all students.
+The one-size-fits-all solution of online classes may not suit all students.
 With the online options, students now have many more choices to pursue a college education.

 To determine whether online education is right for you, you have to research what each college offers.
 Depending on the degree you choose and the level of education, you will have to complete all courses and meet degree requirements.
 It is important to ask the enrollment counselor how online classes work, how long the entire program will take, and whether there is room for flexibility.

-What degrees are offered online?
+What degrees are offered through online classes?

-Degrees offered online can include:
+Degrees offered through online courses can include:

 - Associate’s – An associate degree is an undergraduate degree earned after a high school diploma, GED, or matriculation and before a bachelor’s degree.